GoogleCloudPlatform/cluster-toolkit/docs/hybrid-slurm-cluster/on-prem-instructions.md

   * Group ID: 980

-If your Slurm controller sets different user and group IDs for these users, a custome cloud compute VM disk image must be created with these values updated.
+If your Slurm controller sets different user and group IDs for these users, a custom cloud compute VM disk image must be created with these values updated.
 For more information and instructions, see
 [Creating a Slurm Compute Image](#creating-a-slurm-compute-image).